 Several high school drama clubs, civic organizations and local art groups will sponsor participants to camps.
 Sponsorships are generally offered in the form of awards to students who have demonstrated an interest in theatre through their participation in high school and community theatre events.
 We encourage you to seek out these opportunites.

-Dr. Charles Grover, originator and director of the seven-Day Theatre Camp, is an Associate Professor in the Department of Theatre/Dance at the University of Wisconsin-Whitewater.
+Dr. Charles Grover, originator and director of the seven-Day Theatre Camp, retired in May of 2017, as an Associate Professor in the Department of Theatre/Dance at the University of Wisconsin-Whitewater.
 A teacher of directing, acting, movement, and voice, Dr. Grover also directs several plays each year, teaches theatre history and dramatic literature, and supervises student teachers preparing to enter secondary teaching in theatre.
 Recent productions he has directed are Drowsy Chaperone, Jack and the Magic Beans, Deathtrap and Nate, the Dragon.
 Dr. Grover received the 2004 Outstanding Theatre Educator Award from the Wisconsin Alliance for Theatre Education.

 Blair graduated from UW-Whitewater in 2009 with a degree in Education, Theater and English.
 She is currently teaching Drama for Racine Unified School district, and works as a construction manager and technical specialist for West Performing Arts Center in New Berlin, Wisconsin.
 After serving as camp costume coordinator and residence hall counselor for many years, Blair is replacing Steve Chene as the coordinator of the design/tech portion of the 2017 camp.